 Module shall be SMBus/I2C slave to the host with 7 bit address 0x6A which is defined in NVMe base command part.
-FRU information shall be stored in either an EEPROM on the PCB or in on-chip memory in the ASIC, at 8 bit address 0xA6.
+FRU information shall be stored in either an EEPROM on PCB or a on-chip memory in ASIC, at 8 bit address 0xA6.
 This bus shall support 100kHz, 400kHz and 1MHz mode.
 The ASIC could run at either 400kHz or 1MHz by default depends on system and module design.